hellerve/sbcli/README.md

 ; where to store the history
 *hist-file*    ; => "~/.sbcli_history"

-; the last result and history variables
+; the history variable
-; while nothing prevents you from writing to them, i advise against it *last-result*  ; => nil
+; while nothing prevents you from writing to it, i advise against it *hist*         ; => ()
-*hist*         ; => ()
 ```